MGA Race to Makkah UK Alevio

 7.5 The responsibility rests entirely with the player to ensure compliance with these requirements.

-8.2 Where a player’s scoring pattern is deemed inconsistent with their handicap index, MGA may:
+8.4 Where a player’s scoring pattern, handicap history or conduct is deemed inconsistent with the integrity of the Championship, MGA may:

 • Conduct a review of competition history

-• Adjust the player’s playing handicap for competition purposes
+• Adjust the player’s playing handicap for Championship purposes

 9. Scoring & Tiebreakers

-9.1 All scoring will be conducted via Golf Genius or an equivalent MGA-approved system.
+9.1 All scoring shall be conducted via Golf Genius or an equivalent MGA-approved scoring platform.

-9.2 Players are responsible for ensuring the accuracy of all submitted scores.
+9.2 Players are responsible for ensuring the accuracy of all submitted hole-by-hole scores.

-9.3 In the event of a tie, the following countback method shall apply:
+9.3 In the event of a tie within an individual qualifying event, the following countback procedure shall apply:

 • Holes 10–18